 - Heat 3-4 tbsp of oil in a wok or saucepan with a lid

-- Add the onions and saute on medium heat until translucent
+- Add the onions and saute on medium heat until the edges start to change colour.

-- Now stir in the chicken, ginger paste, and garlic paste.
-Mix well and cook till all the pieces change color.
+- Now stir in the chicken, ginger paste, garlic paste, and sauces and saute until the colour changes.

-- Mix in the tomatoes, salt, chili powder and simmer covered until the chicken is tender.
+- Mix in the tomatoes and simmer covered until the chicken is tender.
 This takes me roughly 20 minutes from previously frozen chicken, fresh is usually quicker.

-- Add the soy sauce, green peppers, mix well and cook partially covered until the green pepper is tender crisp - 5-7 minutes
+- Add the soy sauce, green peppers, black pepper, and one green chili and mix well and cook partially covered until the green pepper is cooked to your desired doneness.
+Tender-crisp takes 5 to 7 minutes.

 Perfectly written